 FAQs on Zero Discrimination Day

 Q1.
-What exactly is Zero Discrimination Day?
+What is Zero Discrimination Day?

 Q4.
-Who is responsible for the establishment of Zero Discrimination Day?
+Who established Zero Discrimination Day?

 UNAIDS (United Nations Programme on HIV and AIDS) is responsible for establishing Zero Discrimination Day.
 In February 2014, the Director of UNAIDS, Michel Sidibe declared this day for the first time.
 Subsequently, Zero Discrimination Day was celebrated for the first time the following year, on March 1, 2014.

 Q5.
 What was the theme of Zero Discrimination Day 2022?